RainbowJM/meesterproef-2223/README.md

 I think we work well together as a group, and there is clear communication and division of labor.

-For a more detailed infomation about the daily stand-ups, sprint reviews and retrospectives you can go to the [wiki](https://github.com/RainbowJM/strandeiland/wiki/Daily-Stand-ups--&-Retrospective)
+For a more detailed infomation about the daily stand-ups, sprint reviews and retrospectives you can go to the [wiki](https://github.com/RainbowJM/strandeiland/wiki/Daily-Stand-ups--&-Retrospective) & [project board](https://github.com/users/RainbowJM/projects/1)

 ### Feedback week 2
 #### Feedback Code Review - 7 juni 2023